satellitehazee/pokebot-deck-builder/README.md

-# pokebot
+# PokeBot Deck Builder
-Brute-forcing (or not!)
-TCG deck builder.
+Brute-forcing (or not!) deck builder for Pokemon Trading Card Game.